-In this paper, we take the two ideas from explanations in expert systems and tutoring systems mentioned above as our starting points for generating explanations in knowledge systems: (1) Use of the knowledge of the design of an AI agent as the basis for generating explanations, and (2) human-centered question-answering as the basic mechanism for generation of explanations.
-We add a third idea to this mix: Given that most practical AI agents, for example almost all intelligent tutoring systems, come with a User Guide that contains knowledge about the domain, design and operation of the agent (Ko et al. 2011), might the User's Guide act as a basis for generating explanations?
+In this chapter, the authors take the two ideas from explanations in expert systems and tutoring systems mentioned above as our starting points for generating explanations in knowledge systems: (1) Use of the knowledge of the design of an AI agent as the basis for generating explanations, and (2) human-centered question-answering as the basic mechanism for generation of explanations.
+They add a third idea to this mix: Given that most practical AI agents, for example almost all intelligent tutoring systems, come with a User Guide that contains knowledge about the domain, design and operation of the agent (Ko et al. 2011), might the User's Guide act as a basis for generating explanations?
 Note that almost by definition, the User Guide contains information about many types of explanations that users want.
 For example, a User Guide for an AI agent typically contains information about the domain of the agent, the vocabulary for representing the domain knowledge, the tasks and subtasks the agent accomplishes (what it does), the knowledge and the data the agent uses (its basic components), the methods in the agent that use the knowledge to accomplish its tasks (how the agent accomplishes its tasks), as well as the operation of the agent (how to use the agent).
 However, few humans actually read the User's Guide in any detail (Rettig 1991; Novick and Ward 2006; Mehlenbacher et. al. 2002).
+Instead, most users want answers to their questions on demand, as and when needed.
+Thus, (3) the authors propose to use the User Guide to generate answers to users' questions.